 - Re-submitting the GHG Project Plan in compliance with then-current ACR standards and criteria; - Re-evaluating the project baseline; - Demonstrating additionality against then-current regulations, common practice, and implementation barriers.
-Stipulations of easements put in place within one year of the project start date are not considered legally binding for baseline constraint modeling; - Using ACR-approved baseline methods, emission factors, and tools in effect at the time of crediting period renewal; and - Undergoing validation and verification by an approved validation/verification body.
+Stipulations of easements put in place less than one year before or less than three years after the project start date are not considered legally binding for baseline constraint modeling or baseline renewal. - Using ACR-approved baseline methods, emission factors, and tools in effect at the time of crediting period renewal; and - Undergoing validation and verification by an approved validation/verification body.